programble/proxos/doc/Memory.h.md

 output available.
 It outputs each header's address, magic number/flag field, the addresses of its previous and next headers, and the size of its memory block.

+# Technical

+## Flag field

+The flag field in memory headers doubles as a magic number that is checked every time a header is used to detect memory header corruption.
+Also, the other 31 bits would have gone to waste otherwise.
+Only the least significant bit is ever flipped.
+It represents the free/used state of the memory block, 1 being free and 0 being used.

+## Merging

+When `Memory_free` merges memory blocks, it looks at the previous and next headers of the block that has just been freed, and merges them by adding their sizes if they are physically adjacent.

+## Initialization

+When initialized, the memory manager adds free blocks of memory as listed in the multiboot info, making sure that the memory does not overlap with the kernel in any way.

+## Allocating

+Note that in order for a block of memory to be split, its size needs to be big enough to be split between the requested size and another header with a block big enough for one byte.